BiscuitOS/Kernel/tools/demo/mmu/addressing/segment/README.md

   is 0xFFFFFFFFH (4 GBytes); if the flag is clear, the upper bound is 0xFFFFH (64 Kbytes).

+#### G (granularity) flag

+Determines the scalling of the segment limit field.
+When the granularity flag is clear, the segment limit is interpreted in byte units; when flag is set, the segment limit is interpreted in 4-KByte units.
+(This flag does not affect the granularity of the base address; it is always byte granlar.)
+When the granularity flag is set, the twelve least significant bits of an offset are not tested when checking the offset against the segment limit.
+For example, when the granularity flag is set, a limit of 0 results in valid offsets from 0 to 4095.

 ## Segment Types

 The descriptor types fall into two categories: